LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 Let’s say you want to be in sync in terms of CI configuration with another project.
-We summarize here the checklist you should follow to make sure both configuration are exactly the same, or find the difference between those.
+We summarize here the checklist you should follow to make sure both configurations are exactly the same, or find the difference between those.

 We don’t want to duplicate the whole CI configuration but to check that the tested specs are the same.

-Radiuss Shared CI reference used to import configuration
+RADIUSS Shared CI reference used to import configuration
 ========================================================

 In ``.gitlab-ci.yml`` look for the reference used for radiuss-shared-ci.